 Qualified help for Aussie kids — every day and night!

-In 2017, your support is needed for the growing number of kids in need.
+Your support is needed for the growing number of kids in need.
 It could be your kids, the neighbour’s family or someone from your child’s school.

 Help young people by supporting Kids Helpline

 Kids Helpline is a service of yourtown — 100% of your donation will go to helping us connect with more kids.

 At 14, Lisa was living in a violent family home.
 She was in real danger and didn't know what to do.
 Then she discovered Kids Helpline.

 "For years I was too scared to tell anybody about what was happening at home…"

 "My dad used to slap me, scream at me and call me names.
 Life was pointless.
 No one liked me at school.
 I always had bruises on my arms and legs.
 My teacher asked me about it once and I lied and told her that it was from falling over.
 I was scared to go home.
 I never wanted any of my friends over at my house because of all the stuff that happened.
 I couldn’t tell anyone about it until one day I came across Kids Helpline."